If you are facing an emergency, call 000 immediately.

 Contact us to be assessed for our residential, home-based withdrawal or pharmacotherapy programs.
 Find out more about our drug withdrawal programs.

 Is your life being affected by alcohol or other drugs use?

 We know alcohol, illicit or prescription drug addiction can be a harrowing experience.
 We provide psychological support for individuals, families or partners affected by alcohol and other drug use through our specialised and generalist counselling programs at our Kangaroo Flat, Eaglehawk and Bendigo sites.
-Youth-specific counselling is also provided by BCHS and headspace Bendigo.
+Youth-specific counselling is also provided by BCHS at headspace Bendigo.

 No referral is needed for these free services.

-If you feel there are challenges in your life that you are struggling to deal it’s important to know you are not alone.
+If you feel there are challenges in your life that you are struggling to deal with, it’s important to know you are not alone.
 Many people feel this way when faced with difficult situations or life pressures.
 Find out more information and how to book.